adwaygirish/adwaygirish.github.io/README.md

-## academic website
+## my academic website

-attempted to fork existing templates and edit, gave up and made this from scratch.
+attempted to fork existing template and edit.
+Gave up and made this from scratch.
+NOT generated from an existing template.